 Can You Withdraw Money From Your TFSA Account?

 You can withdraw funds from your TFSA account at any time without paying any early withdrawal fees, depending on the type of investment that your TFSA holds.
 Any earnings made in your TFSA are also tax-free upon withdrawal.
-Withdrawals from your TFSA for the year will only be counted towards your TFSA contribution room at the start of the next year.
+Withdrawals from your TFSA for the year will only be counted toward your TFSA contribution room at the start of the next year.

 It should be noted that taking money out of your TFSA account will not lower the total contributions you made for the year.
 You can only replace all or part of any withdrawals made in the same year if you have an available TFSA contribution room.